ceejbot/galls-law/webrebels.md

 > A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system.

 ^ A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system.

 ---

+# [fit] Systemantics:
+# [fit] How Systems Really Work
+# [fit] and How They Fail

+^ John Gall: a pediatrician.
+Interested in systems theory.
+This is the title of his big book, which is a darkly funny set of observations on systems of all kind.
+Insight: Systems operate in a constant state of failure.

+---